Third edition of Propak East Africa hailed as the biggest and best yet

 The third edition of Propak East Africa hailed as the biggest and best yet

 The third edition of Propak East Africa exhibition and conference took place at the KICC in Nairobi with raving reviews from both visitors and exhibitors.
-With 3,095 trade delegates visiting the event over the three days, Propak has truly cemented itself as the leading industry exhibition for the wider East African region.
-The event, focusing on packaging, printing and plastics, was an honest reflection of the regions current popularity with participants from 43 different countries throughout Africa and the rest of the world.
+With 4,015 trade attendees the event over the three days, Propak has truly cemented itself as the leading industry exhibition for the wider East African region.
+The event, focusing on packaging, printing and plastics, was an honest reflection of the regions current popularity with participants from 35 different countries throughout Africa and the rest of the world.

 One exhibitor, Boxmore Packaging from South Africa, said about the show “Propak East Africa worked very well for us.
 We were able to generate new business and potential leads from a wide variety of different countries, not just within the East Africa region, but the whole world.”
 Another exhibitor, Swedev AB from Sweden said “Propak East Africa was so much better for us than we anticipated.
 It was our first time at the exhibition so we took a small stand in the second, smaller hall.
 However this didn’t affect us at all, and after generating new leads in the region, we have decided to re-book for the 2018 show.”